nix-community/disko/docs/testing.md

 result/bin/nixos-test-driver --keep-vm-state
 ```

-This will open an IPython prompt in which you can use th same objects and
+This will open an IPython prompt in which you can use the same objects and
 functions as in `extraTestScript`.
 In there, you can run

 ```